-The {AV, V, UE, ER, OF, MV, CE, DE, PN, UET} fields are write-one-to-clear, meaning writes of zero are ignored, and a write of one or all-ones to the field clears the field to zero.
+The {AV, V, UE, ER, OF, MV, CE, DE, PN, UET, CI} fields are write-one-to-clear, meaning writes of zero are ignored, and a write of one or all-ones to the field clears the field to zero.
 The {IERR, SERR} fields are read/write fields, although the set of permitted values that can be written to the fields is IMPLEMENTATION DEFINED.
 Some of these fields are also defined as UNKNOWN when certain combinations of the {V, DE, UE} status fields are zero.
 For more information, see ERR<n>STATUS.

-These rules allow a node to implement a field as a fixed read-only value.
+The rules for writes to ERR<n>STATUS allow a node to implement a field as a fixed read-only value.
 To ensure correct and portable operation, when software is clearing the valid bits in the register to allow new errors to be recorded, software must: